anhchor/lostsectortoday/about.md

 All Legend Lost Sectors have the following modifiers:

-- **Burn**: this element does 50% more damage, both from you and from enemies.
+- **Elemental Burn**: this element does 50% more damage, both from you and from enemies.
 - **Match Game**: enemy shields are very resistant to non-matching elemental damage.
 - **Locked Equipment**: you can't change your loadout once you begin.
 - **Limited Revives**: you start with a few revives; defeating a champion gets you +1 revive.
 You wipe when you die with no revives left.
 Revives no longer work after 15 minutes.